aphix-dev/GongoGen/README.md

 # GongoGen
-A mongodb boilerplate code generator for go
+A mongodb boilerplate generator for go